ahmedkaludi/web-stories-enhancer/readme.txt

 We are actively developing this plugin and also providing technical support as well.

+= Features: =

+* New - Dark mode compatible
+* Web Stories will be displayed in Instagram style
+* Display Web Stories anywhere using just a shortcode

 == Installation ==
 1. Upload \"web-stories-enhancer.zip\" to the \"/wp-content/plugins/\" directory.
-1. Activate the plugin through the \"Plugins\" menu in WordPress.
+2. Activate the plugin through the \"Plugins\" menu in WordPress.
-1. Add the shortcode \"[web_stories_enhancer]\" inside content or sidebar.
+3. Add the shortcode \"[web_stories_enhancer]\" inside content or sidebar.

 == Changelog ==